maximevictor/topo-learning/README.md

 # topo-learning
-Topology of Learning in Neural Networks
+Topology of Learning in Artificial Neural Networks

+Companion code for the paper arXiv:1903.XXXX.